tbarnes98/CS3841/04-MatrixAddition (pthread)/README.md

 ## Introduction

-The purpose of this lab is to design, code, and test programs to add two matrices together using both a single process and multiprocess program.
-It is intended to familiarize yourself with the system calls needed to create processes and share memory on Linux.
+The purpose of this lab is to design, code, and test programs to add two matrices together using both a multi-threaded program.
+It is intended to familiarize yourself with the system calls needed to create threads on linux.

-The first program will perform matrix addition with a single process storing the result in a matrix allocated on the heap (via malloc).
-In the second program, child processes will be created with ```fork()``` to perform the addition for each row in the matrix storing their result in a matrix created in shared memory.

 The matrices will be read from a file.
 The format for the file is given later.

 ## References